-Depending on the Dualie or XR package you purchased you have one of two different trigger-style gear shifters common to mountain bicycles.
-You use them to change gears and optimize your Dualie riding experience.
+You use a shifter on the right-side handlebar to change gears and optimize your Dualie riding experience.
 Selecting the right gear lets you apply the appropriate power for the appropriate terrain.
 The shifters let you change the gear ratio between the motor and the rear wheel to best leverage the power coming from the motor regardless the power level.
 Like the transmission in a car, being in the wrong gear can cause the car to stall or use excessive energy to maintain speed.
 The same holds true with your Dualie.